PS Kalara: Ship launch, description and construction

 The vessel was described in appearance as a trim-looking iron paddle-wheel steamer, built and fitted up in a way that will especially adapt her for the trade between Brisbane and the Tweed and Brunswick rivers.
-Although not what may be called a large vessel, it was believe at the time to be the biggest steamer having been built in Brisbane.
+Although not what may be called a large vessel, it was believed at the time to be the biggest steamer having been built in Brisbane.

 The vessel was said to have had a very comfortable cabin in the stern, raised above the deck and a poop over this cabin, as well as a roomy bridge amidships, which afforded first rate accommodation for passengers.
 The cabin had open berths, and is capable of accommodating twenty-five passengers with a small cabin partitioned off for the use of ladies.

 Propulsion

 Her engines were by an English firm and shipped to Brisbane by the ships Greta (Arrived 4 December Ship 1190 tons Captain Chellew from Glasgow 27 August) and Perthshire (Arrived 8 November barque, 596 tons, Captain Sember, from Glasgow 23 July).
 The engines were compound and surface-condensing described as having all the latest improvements being 35 horse power (nominal) and capable of working up to 200-horse power.

 The Paddle wheels had a patent feathering floats system as the means of propulsion where by use of levers and linkages connected to a fixed eccentric slightly forward of the main wheel centre coupled to each paddle via a rod and lever designed such that the paddles are kept almost vertical for the short duration that they are in the water.